25 John Proctor Quotes With Page Numbers From The Crucible

 Meaning: John Proctor emphasizes the importance of speaking the truth despite what others may demand.

-He explains that signing a document under pretenses does not make it true and that standing up for one’s beliefs is the only thing that gives value to one’s words.
+He explains that signing a document under pretenses does not make it true and that standing up for one’s beliefs is the only way to give value to one’s words.

 25. “Because it is my name!
 Because I cannot have another in my life!
 Because I lie and sign myself to lies!
 Because I am not worth the dust on the feet of them that hang!
 How may I live without my name?
 I have given you my soul; leave me my name!”